 Melbourne International Games Week is the largest professional and consumer games communication and networking platform in Asia Pacific.
 It’s not actually a single event, but a series of events held across 9 days.
 Melbourne International Games Week unites all the events across the week and provides a framework for all our attendees.
 It’s our way of saying ‘Hey!
 Come and check out what’s happening in our awesome city’

 The events within Melbourne International Games Week are all organised by third parties.
-We aim to provide visibility for the events and provide a seamless experience for our guests across the week.
-There are a variety of events for different attendee interests (covering Industry, Education and the Public).
 The platform is founded and curated by Creative Victoria.

 Each year Melbourne International Games Week runs during October, during our sunny Australian Spring!

 With a mix of ticketed, free and drop-in events, please check each event’s individual website for details on registration requirements.
 Our event schedule page will take you to each event’s website or booking page.
 Note, some free events may still require registration.